4 Breakfast Egg Muffins (Baby, Toddler + Kid-Approved)

 The Picky Eater – 3 Cheese + Quinoa

 This one is for all the kids that won’t touch anything with green veggies in it!
-I get it, Parker wouldn’t touch the other ones with a ten-foot pole.
+I get it, my daughter wouldn’t touch the other ones with a ten-foot pole.
 She’s two, so she has some food hangups.
-But we are going to sneak in some cooked quinoa for some added iron, protein and fiber and they won’t even know it!
+But we are going to sneak in some cooked quinoa for some added iron, protein, and fiber, and they won’t even know it!

 The Veggie Lover – Peppers + Mushrooms + Spinach + Bacon

-You can make this without the bacon if you don’t have bacon or it’s just not your thing, but let me tell you, the bacon is a key player to getting small kids into eat this much veggies in one serving.
+You can make this without the bacon if you don’t have bacon or it’s just not your thing, but let me tell you, the bacon has been a key player to getting my small kids into eating this many veggies in one serving.